 These studentships require use of a social science methodology.
 Law applicants will be considered within either the Social Policy pathway or the Politics and International relations pathway.

-Durham Law School invites applications for scholarships for postgraduate research students, tenable from 1 October 2015.
+Durham Law School will be inviting applications for scholarships for postgraduate research students, tenable from 1 October 2016.
 The successful applicants will register for a full-time PhD (three years) in the Law School.
 The funding is for one year in the first instance and renewable for up to three years.
 Funding is subject to satisfactory completion of the Law School's processes for the monitoring of postgraduate research students.

 Funding Available to All Law Postgraduates